rupali317/blog-preview-card-main/README.md

 ### What I learned

-- Represented the date using a more semantic element `<time>` since it improves SEO as srarch engines can better index date-specfic content.
+- Represented the date using a more semantic element `<time>` since it improves SEO as search engines can better index date-specfic content.
 It is handly for automated systems like calendars to easily parse date related content.
 - I was surprised to see that the span element for the tag was initially expanding inspite of being an inline element.
 I thought including the `width: fit-content;` was not needed for an inline element.
 The reason it expanded without the width definition was because a `display:flex` was applied on the span's parent element.
 - The content of the child `<p>` indictaes the size of the parent `<article>`.
-Therefore, min-width on the `<article>` element is not appropriate.
-Max-width is more apt.
+Therefore, min-width on the `<article>` element is not appropriate. max-width is more apt.

 ### Useful resources